Ad Noctum: Chapter 7

 “Y’know, he will surprise you at times,” Rush said conversationally.

-He wanted his old life.
-With its radio arrays and infinite cat food and reality TV.
+He wanted his old life, with its radio arrays and infinite cat food and reality TV.
 Its internet.
 Its reasonably sized beds.

-“What are you—” Volker began.
+“What are you—” Volker began, his voice thick with swallowed tears.

 Volker stared at him.